keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 ## Data loading

 KerasCV has a predefined specificication for bounding boxes.
-To comply with this, you should package your bounding boxes into a dictionary matching the speciciation below:
+To comply with this, you should package your bounding boxes into a dictionary matching the specification below:

 ```
 bounding_boxes = {